ltruchot/loic.truchot.dev/content/blog/2021-09-08-one-day-with-racket.md

   (run game-loop grid-size grid-size)
 ```

-will draw on top-left a 1x20 sized rectangle, filled with a brown color.
+This will draw on top-left a 1x20 sized rectangle, filled with a brown color.

 ![r-cade rect](/blog/2021-09-08-one_day_with_racket/img/17-r-cade_rect.png)

-Do you remember `begin`, that allow series of functions?
+Do you remember about `begin`, allowing a series of functions?

-I execute first the function `color` to pick a color in a [16 color palette](https://docs.racket-lang.org/r-cade/index.html?q=r-cade#%28def._%28%28lib._r-cade%2Fmain..rkt%29._color%29%29) (4 = braun) for the next steps.
+I execute first the function `color` to pick a color in a [16 colors palette](https://docs.racket-lang.org/r-cade/index.html?q=r-cade#%28def._%28%28lib._r-cade%2Fmain..rkt%29._color%29%29) (4 = brown) for the next steps.

 `rect` takes `x y` coordinates, `h w` sizes, and this strange `#:fill #t`.
-It's a "fill" unordered named argument (how smart!) that takes the value `True` or `False`: `#t` or `#f` in racket.
+It's a "fill" unordered named argument (how smart!) that takes the value `True` or `False`: `#t` or `#f` in Racket.

-I can continue with other walls, apples and snake.
-But this method is a dead-lock because it don't track anything.
-It just produce a picture without state, without life.
+I then continue with other walls, apples and a snake.
+But this method is a dead end because it doesn't track anything.
+It just produces a picture without state, without life.

-What I really want is a representation of the state of the game, that can change and be redrawn.
-A grid with the state of all it tiles.
+What I really want is a representation of the state of the game, that can change and be re-drawn.
+A grid with the state of all its tiles.

-I opt for a grid that is a list of list: (rows) containing tiles (cells).
-A tile will be a tuple (a list with few ordered members): (coord-x coord-y tile-type), like `(12 3 "apple")`.
+I opt for a grid that is a list of lists: (rows) containing tiles (cells).
+A tile will be a tuple (a list with a few ordered members): (coord-x coord-y tile-type), like `(12 3 "apple")`.

-Each game frame of the main loop will draw this grid findind the current state of each tile.
+Each game frame of the main loop will draw this grid, finding the current state of each tile.

 ```rkt
 ;; grid values